darlean-io/darlean.ts/examples/src/oracle/1_the_basics/readme.md

 }
 ```

 The oracle is of course implemented using virtual actor technology.
 We will start by implementing one virtual actor type (the `OracleActor`) that contains the knowledge for one topic, and that you can ask questions about that one topic.
-The entire distributed oracle hence consists of multiple such actors, one per topic the oracle knows something about.
+The entire distributed oracle hence consists of multiple such actor instances, one per topic the oracle knows something about.

 Actors are identified by their `id` (which is a `string[]`).
 We simple give every actor an `id` that consists of only one element: the topic.
 So, given our previous knowledge configuration, we have `OracleActor`s with id `['temperature']` and `['milk']`.